saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/test-app-upgrades.md

 </TabItem>
 </Tabs>

-This is an example test execution that installs an app mid-session, launches it and:
+This is an example test execution that installs an app mid-session, launches it, and:

-- validates that the version has been upgraded
+- Validates that the version has been upgraded.
-- validates that the user data from the previous version has been retained
+- Validates that the user data from the previous version has been retained.

 <video controls style={{"max-width": "800px"}}>

   <source src={useBaseUrl('img/mobile-apps/mid-session-app-upgrade.mp4')} />
 </video>

-## Supported Scenarios and Limitations
+## Limitations

-While this feature provides a great deal of flexibility, there are certain limitations to ensure the integrity and security of the testing environment.
-Firstly, only apps uploaded to our Sauce Storage can be installed; installations from external locations are not permitted, see [FAQ](#faq).
+While this feature provides a great deal of flexibility, there are certain limitations to ensure the integrity and security of the testing environment:

+- Only apps uploaded to our Sauce Storage can be installed.
+Installations from external locations are not permitted, see [FAQ](#faq).
-In the context of the scenarios we support, these include upgrading apps to newer versions and installing additional apps or dependencies necessary for testing your main application.
-However, it's important to note that app downgrades are not a supported process.
+- Downgrading apps is not supported by Sauce Labs due to the fact that this is not a supported flow by the Apple and Google ecosystem.
+Sauce Labs supports only upgrading apps to newer versions and installing additional apps or dependencies necessary for testing your main application.

-Another important consideration is logging.
-Upon the installation of a new app or dependency, we do not capture or provide logs for this newly installed entity.
+- We do **not** capture or provide logs for the newly installed app upgrade.
 This includes network logs, device vitals, and crash logs.
 This is primarily because our logging system is designed to track the main app under test and adding additional apps mid-session could potentially muddle the clarity and focus of the logging data.

 Despite these limitations, the ability to install additional apps or upgrades mid-session significantly expands the scope and effectiveness of your testing process.
 It allows you to mimic real-world user behavior more accurately and test the resilience of your app in a broader set of scenarios.

 ## FAQ

-### I'm getting the error `Failed to install the app from Sauce Storage.`
+#### I'm getting the error `Failed to install the app from Sauce Storage.`

 This message indicates that there's been a problem installing the application from our storage.
 Ensure the file name, file ID, and storage access are correct.

-### I'm getting the error `Only apps from Sauce Storage are supported.`
+#### I'm getting the error `Only apps from Sauce Storage are supported.`

 This error message appears when there's an attempt to install an app from an external location, which is not supported.
 Make sure to upload your app to our storage first.